m-braaksma/seals_dev/seals/seals_api_input.md

 # Setup parameters

-This file defines the input to a standard SEALS run.
+- Description: This file defines the input to a standard SEALS run.
 The markdown notation here is parsed to a csv file saved at scenario_definitions.csv.
 This file is then used to generate the SEALS model run.
 If you have just installed SEALS, be sure to run the "run_test_standard.py" file to generate an example of the CSV for you to inspect, edit, or use as a template.

 ## aoi

 - Description: Sets the area of interest.
 If set as a region_label (e.g., a country-ISO3 codes), all data will be generated based that regions boundaries (as defined in the regional_boundaries_input_path).
 Other options include setting it to "global" or a specific shapefile, or iso3 code.
-Good small examples include RWA, BTN
+Good small examples include RWA, BTN.
+Can be either 3-letter ISO code, keyword "global", or is a path.
 - Type: string, path
-  - either 3-letter ISO code, keyword "global", or is a path
 - Default: "RWA"
 - Required: True
 - Examples: "RWA", "BDI", "global", "cartographic/ee/seals/default_inputs/rwa_bdi.shp"